Which is better repiping or

 Plumbing

-The answer to 'which is better repiping or' is that repiping is generally better than piecemeal repairs for older plumbing systems.
-Repiping involves completely replacing all the pipes in a home, which can provide significant long-term benefits compared to just fixing leaks or replacing sections of pipe as they fail.
+The answer to 'which is better repiping or' is that repiping is generally better than patching or spot repairs for older, deteriorating plumbing systems.
+Repiping involves completely replacing the entire plumbing system in a home, which can address widespread issues like leaks, low water pressure, outdated materials, and more.
+This provides long-term benefits like improved water quality, efficiency, and reliability compared to piecemeal repairs.

 Step-by-Step Guide